 Serving: Arkansas, Louisiana, New Mexico, Oklahoma, Texas, and 66 Tribal Nations

-The Compliance Assurance and Enforcement Division's Office of Planning and Coordination is comprised of a variety of activities that have multi-media or cross-program focus, such as Risk Assessment Tools, National Environmental Policy Act (NEPA) compliance and review of Environmental Impact Statements and Assessments, Compliance Assistance Programs and Pollution Prevention (including US-Mexico Border activities).
+The Compliance Assurance and Enforcement Division's Office of Planning and Coordination is comprised of a variety of activities that have multi-media or cross-program focus, such as Risk Assessment Tools, National Environmental Policy Act (NEPA) compliance and review of Environmental Impact Statements and Assessments.

 The National Environmental Policy Act (NEPA) established Federal policy, goals, and procedures for the protection, maintenance and enhancement of the U.S. environment.
 Click one of the NEPA Topics of Interests below for more information:

 New Source Review

 The Risk Assessment Program staff evaluates many environmental problems as to their impacts upon the human health, ecology, economics, and social-cultural welfare of defined areas.
 Click one of the Risk Assessment/Geospatial Tools Topics of interests below for more information: